-The Group has engaged a third-party valuer, Avison Young (UK) Limited, to conduct as full estate valuation exercise at the year end date.
-The Group has recognised £790 million upwards movement in the valuation of the estate and related assets in the 52 weeks ended 24 September 2023 and a net £48 million downwards movement.
-The Group has also recognised a £178 million goodwill impairment charge.
-In the 52 weeks ended 2022 the Group recognised a £195 million downwards movement including a £145 million estate impairment charge and £44 million goodwill impairment charge.
-Further details can be found in note 14.
+The Group revalues its properties each year and engaged a third-party valuer, Avison Young (UK) Limited, to conduct as full estate valuation exercise at the year end date.
+The Group has recognised £126 million upwards movement in the valuation of the estate and related assets in the 53 weeks ended 29 September 2024 and a net £111 million downwards movement.
+In the 52 weeks ended 2023 the Group recognised a £790 million upwards movement including a £48 million estate impairment charge and £178 million goodwill impairment charge.
+Further details can be found in note 13.